 (Yes, it’s a SUNDAY!)

 11 years ago, on August 6, 2011, 30 Americans and 1 military K9 lost their lives when their helicopter was downed in Afghanistan.
 This tragedy happened only days after ICA opened its doors, and it has become our annual fundraising mission.
 Each year since 2011 we’ve hosted the 31Heroes WOD and fundraiser to honor these fallen heroes and raise money to support their families and others in the veteran community suffering from TBI and PTSD.

 Fundraising / Donations

-Make even more of an impact by signing up as an individual fundraiser!
+Sign up as an individual fundraiser!
 You can earn some cool gear depending on your fundraising totals.
 Go to our team page (linked above) and click the “Join Team” button.

-While donations of any amount are greatly appreciated, you are not required to make a donation in order to workout with us on August 7!
+While donations of any amount are greatly appreciated, you are not required to make a donation in order to workout with us on September 11!

 In teams of 4, complete as many reps as possible in 31 minutes of:

 Rope climbs (scales: pull ups or ring rows)

 WOD Notes: While teammate #1 is running, #2 is completing thrusters, #3 is doing rope climbs and #4 is jumping.
 When the runner returns, everyone moves forward one station.
 The team’s score is the total number of thrusters, rope climbs and box jumps completed in 31 minutes.
 The rope climb scale is pull ups or ring rows, where every 5 reps counts as 1 rope climb.